badriawan/badriawan.github.io/_pages/cv.md

 reports, determining the company's monthly and annual targets, as well as the potential for short, medium, and long-term business development.
 My team and I have succeeded in providing a solution to facilitate the digitization of communication so that the company is able to increase the efficiency of communication with patients.
-* Co-Founder at PT.Robotik Academy Indonesia - Full time (2021-2023)
+* Co-Founder at PT.Robotik Academy Indonesia - Full time (2021-2023) [Company Instagram](https://www.instagram.com/robotikacademy/)
   * Operational Manager - Consultant and Educational Robotics Company (2022-2023)
     * ROLE: TEAM AND PROJECT MANAGEMENT
       * Leading and managing a super team of 10 people within the company, achieved the monthly target of more than 90%, and increased the